andychow326/uenroll/README.md

 For development, we will use nginx to serve as the reverse proxy for the server and portal.
 It will be hosted on http://localhost:8080/.

 Both server and portal will be automatically hot-reloaded when there is any code change.
 NO RESTART IS REQUIRED.

+### Recommended tools

+We highly recommend using [VsCode](https://code.visualstudio.com) as your code editor.
+Here we have defined some useful extensions in `.vscode/extension.json` and basic settings in `.vscode/settings.json` for better productivity.
+[VsCode](https://code.visualstudio.com) will automatically load the `.vscode` folder and show you the prompt for installing those extensions.
+Please click the `Install All` button on the prompt to install all recommended extensions.

 ### Fresh Installation